Dragola/CP423/A2/README.md

 Document 170

 ## Cosine Similarity Report:
+NOTE/ASSUMPTION: We based the pros and cons on the performance of the scheme as there was no metric mentioned in the assignment outline.

 We used the first 48 files from the dataset for this report.
-The query used for the ouputs was 'sherlock holmes'.
+The query used was 'sherlock holmes'.

 ### Binary:
 Pros:
-- Quick to process
+- Quick to process (simple calculation)
-- Simple
-- ?

 Cons:
-- ?
+- Didn't notice any cons.

 Output:
-Pros:
-- Quick to compute.

 TD-IDF Matrix
 [[1.20411998 0.77815125 0.98227123 ...
 0. 0.
 0.        ]
  [0.
 0. 0.         ...
 0. 0.
 0.        ]